 Prior to joining C&G, Miriam served as co-chair of the International Trade and Government Regulation practice at Dechert in London.
 Previously, she spent seven years at the European Commission as a Senior Member of the Cabinet for EU External Relations Commissioners Chris Patten and Benita Ferrero-Waldner and as an EU negotiator to the World Trade Organization.

 Miriam graduated with a degree in Law from the University of Valladolid in Spain and received a master’s degree in European Policy from the College of Europe in Bruges, Belgium.
-She is the founder of Inspiring Girls International, a global organization which pairs girls with female mentors.
+She is the founder of Inspiring Girls International, a global organization which connects girls with female role models.
 Miriam is fluent in English, French, and Spanish.

 Miriam González Durántez advises clients on international trade and regulation, with a particular focus on European Union law and more recently issues arising globally…